-This website (www.investmarkets.com/international) is operated by Arvis Capital Limited, a Belize investment firm, authorised and regulated by the International Financial Services Commission of Belize with license number 000307/489.
-Arvis Capital Limited is located at Unit 203, No. 16 Corner Hutson and Eyre Streets, Blake Building, Belize City, C.A.
+Company Information: This website (www.investmarkets.com) is operated by Arvis Capital Limited, a Belize investment firm, authorised and regulated by the Financial Services Commission of Belize with license number 000307/16.
+Arvis Capital Limited registered and business office is located at Unit 203, No. 16 Corner Hutson and Eyre Streets, Blake Building, Belize City, C.A.

-According to the payment agent agreement between Arvis Capital Limited and Toumpaka Limited.
-Toumpaka Limited (Registered Address: Kratinou 45A, Strovolos, 2040, Nicosia, Cyprus), registration number HE405187, is acting as payment agent providing payment services to Arvis Capital Limited.
+According to the payment agent agreement between Arvis Capital Limited and TOUMPAKA Limited.
+TOUMPAKA Limited (Registered Address: Efrosini Proestou 16, 2325, Lakatamia, Nicosia, Cyprus), registration number HE405187, is acting as payment agent providing payment services to Arvis Capital Limited.

 Arvis Capital Limited and Forex TB Limited belong to the same Group of Companies.
 Forex TB Limited is regulated by the Cyprus Securities and Exchange Commission with CIF license number 272/15.